Art-Geography-Archaeology

 In 2015 I completed a doctoral research project (title:- In Flux; Land, Photography and Temporality) at Northampton University (2011-2015).
 Prior to this, I studied an M. A. in Documentary Photography at The Centre for Photographic Research, University of Wales, Newport (2005 – 2007).
 My academic studies began at the University of Sunderland, with Fine Art (Sculpture and Photography) B.A.(Hons) graduating in 1991.

-Artworks are available to purchase, most can be printed to order within specific requirements, contact me for further details.
+Artworks are available to purchase, photographs can, in most cases, be printed to order with specific requirements, contact me for further details.

 All text and images on this website © John Sunderland.
 All rights reserved